Lenium37/HandDetectionDmxControl/README.md

 Uses a webcam to detect your hand and set the value of hardcoded DMX channels to a value between 0 (hand at bottom of frame) and 255 (hand at top of frame).

 Implementation is for the [Eurolite USB-DMX512 PRO Cable Interface](https://www.thomann.de/de/eurolite_usb_dmx512_pro_cable_interface.htm), not sure if it works for any other USB DMX Controller.
+Under Windows you need to make sure the driver for this controller is libusb.
+Use [Zadig](https://zadig.akeo.ie/) to install the driver for the device.

 To use it:
 - create a venv (e.g. `python -m venv venv-dmx`)